Type 2 diabetes is a chronic condition that affects the way your body metabolizes sugar (glucose) — an important source of fuel for your body.

 - Alzheimer's disease.
-Type 2 diabetes may increase the risk of Alzheimer's disease.
-The poorer your blood sugar control, the greater the risk appears to be.
-The exact connection between these two conditions still remains unclear.
+Type 2 diabetes seems to increase the risk of Alzheimer's disease, though it's not clear why.
+The worse your blood sugar control, the greater the risk appears to be.

-- Eat healthy foods.
+- Eating healthy foods.
 Choose foods lower in fat and calories and higher in fiber.
 Focus on fruits, vegetables and whole grains.

-- Get physical.
-Aim for a minimum of 30 minutes of moderate physical activity a day.
+- Getting active.
+Aim for a minimum of 30 to 60 minutes of moderate physical activity — or 15 to 30 minutes of vigorous aerobic activity — on most days.
 Take a brisk daily walk.
 Ride a bike.
 Swim laps.
-If you can't fit in a long workout, spread 10-minute or longer sessions throughout the day.
+If you can't fit in a long workout, spread your activity throughout the day.

 - Losing weight.
 If you're overweight, losing 5 to 10 percent of your body weight can reduce the risk of diabetes.
 To keep your weight in a healthy range, focus on permanent changes to your eating and exercise habits.
 Motivate yourself by remembering the benefits of losing weight, such as a healthier heart, more energy and improved self-esteem.